agentmodels/agentmodels.org/chapters/05-mdp-gridworld.md

 var trajectory = sample(out.erp);
 var expUtilityValues = out.stateToExpUtilityLRUD;
 print(expUtilityValues);
-// display both the trajectory and the expUtilityValues
+// TODO display both the trajectory and the expUtilityValues

 ~~~~

+NOTES:
 decrease time: more time pressure moves you to shortcut. (as does increasing the action cost). decrease time enough and you just go to close hill (sample for increasing action cost).